 - The syntax produces unambiguous sentences.

-- Numbers play a very important role.
+- Numbers play a crucial role.

 - The semantic which ensures that each sequence used has a correct meaning.

-So what is the Natural Language Processing (NLP)?
+So what is Natural Language Processing (NLP)?

 - Automatic translation